explosion/cymem/README.rst

     >>> data1 = <int*>mem.alloc(10, sizeof(int))
     >>> data2 = <float*>mem.alloc(12, sizeof(float))

-The Pool object saves the memory addresses in a vector, and frees them when the object is garbage collected.
+The Pool object saves the memory addresses internally, and frees them when the object is garbage collected.
 Typically you'll attach the Pool to some cdef'd class.
 This is particularly handy for deeply nested structs, which have complicated initialization functions.
 Just pass the pool object into the